ethereumjs/ethereumjs-monorepo/README.md

 Also see [this blog post](https://wanderer.github.io/ethereum/nodejs/code/2014/05/21/using-ethereums-tries-with-node/).

 # API
+## Trie
+Find below how to create, load and modify a tree.
+As seen above, use `require('merkel-patricia-tree')` for the raw interface.
+In Ethereum applications stick with the *Secure Trie Overlay*.
+The API for the raw and the secure interface is the same.

 ## Secure Trie Overlay
-You can create a secure Trie where the keys are automatically hashed using sha3 by `require('merkle-patricia-tree/secure')` and using the same API.
-The secure trie hashes all the keys before storing them.
+You can create a secure Trie where the keys are automatically hashed using **SHA3** by `require('merkle-patricia-tree/secure')`.

 ### `new Trie([db], [root])`
 ### `new Trie([root])`